MontyGoose/blockchain-buildone/tutorial.md

 ```

 So this is going to get a little more complex, perhaps time to fill up on coffee/tea/water

+Now as the hashing function is private, we can't directly test it, but we can test the output as part of adding block.
+The first block the previous hash will be 1
+The second block the previous hash will be a hash of block 1.
+So if we force block 1 to be something we know, we can then test that the previous hash of block 2 will be something known too.

 Important : JS Object is unordered - so force orderedness (!) - read a block by sorted key, rebuild as a string, and hash that ... forces a hash of a block to always be the same - or we're in the laps of the JS object gods!